THE IMPORTANCE OF PROTEIN

 protein digestion, which in turn worsens nutritional status and the cycle

-continues until we die.
+continues until death occurs.

 adequate quantity.
 Also, it is why

-we suggest avoiding all drugs and food additives, if possible, and to have
+I suggest avoiding all drugs and food additives, if possible, and to have

 excellent eating habits.
 It is